by Starsky Hutch 76 and Immortalwildcat

 Early November, 1985:

 From the top of one of Metropolis’ few unscathed skyscrapers, Superman stared out at the street below him through the thick glass of the face plate of his lead-lined armor.
 Glowing green chunks of kryptonite still dotted the landscape even now.
-Its dust also still filled the air, though not to the extent it had when Mxyzptlk first dropped the remains of Argo City on Metropolis two weeks earlier. (*) It was still enough to force him to breath the antiseptic air of of his protective suit rather than that of his beloved city.
+Its dust also still filled the air, though not to the extent it had when Mxyzptlk first dropped the remains of Argo City on Metropolis two weeks earlier. (*) It was still enough to force him to breathe the antiseptic air of of his protective suit rather than that of his beloved city.

 [(*) Editor’s note: See “Phantom Zone: The Final Chapter,” DC Comics Presents #97 (September, 1986).]